ishita-sadhukhan/Telecom-Customer-Churn/README.md

 #Introduction

 Low switching costs for customers (supported by government regulations) mean that customer loyalty is the only real tool that telecom companies must have to reduce their churn rates.
 Connected data, used to improve service quality, dynamically adjust pricing/promotions, and offer personalized content to consumers, enable telecom providers to influence customer loyalty and increase customer retention directly.A machine learning algorithm on historical data will help the business to understand the customers well.
-It can address various questions such as
+It can address various questions such as :
+1. Which customers are more probablo churn
+2. What are the payment habits for churning customers
+3. Whether ...
+4.